azer/javascript-guide/README.md

 ## Write Declarative Code

+Write code that looks clean and describes what it wants to do.

 More info: https://github.com/azer/declarative-js

 ## CommonJS Everywhere

 Modularize your both backend and frontend code in CommonJS.
+Use OneJS or Browserify.
 Avoid other module systems like RequireJS.

 ## Require & Export on Top